GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/boomerang/index.md

 **Send boomerang back to thrower**
 Send boomerang back to thrower.

-**Boomerang is returning property**
-Update the property value for "boomerang is returning".

-**Time before changing directions (seconds) property**
-Change the property value for the time before changing directions (seconds).

-**Rotation (degrees per second) property**
-Change the property value for the rotation (degrees per second).

-**Throw speed (pixels per second) property**
-Change the property value for the throw speed (pixels per second).

-**Thrower X position property**
-Change the property value for the thrower X position.

-**Thrower Y position property**
-Change the property value for the thrower Y position.

 **Set amount of time before boomerang changes directions**
 Set amount of time before boomerang changes directions (seconds).